 What is the next stage?

-On the current timetable, if the project is approved at each stage, work is likely to begin in 2026 and be fully completed in 2030.
+A review of the project to date, including options, packages and policy, is currently underway.
+Further stakeholder engagement is planned for summer 2025 and updates will be provided as we have more information.
+On the current timetable, if the project is approved at each stage, work is likely to begin in 2027 and be fully completed in 2031

 Where can I find out more?